colinta/StrangeCase/README.rst

 "scaffolding" is accomplished, which is actually just a StrangeCase extension and a few handy ``site/`` folders.

-When a new node is being built, it starts
+When a new node is being built, it is given a copy of the config dictionary and passed through the configurators.
+These add properties to the config dict that are specific to the node that is going to be built, including specifying *what type* of node will be built.
+The default list of configurators is in ``strange_case_config.py``.

-There are many ways that configuration can be added to a node during the build stage.
-The first way is inheritance.
-Nodes inherit all the configuration of the parent node except for the keys that are in ``dont_inherit`` (name, target_name, type, and most of the config options that are assigned by configurators).
+Nodes inherit all the configuration of the parent node except for the keys that are in ``dont_inherit`` (``name``, ``target_name``, ``type``, and most of the properties that are assigned by configurators).

 If the node is a folder, the special file config.yaml will be merged into that node if it exists.
-If it is a file node, the parent folder's config is checked for a ``files`` entry, and if the current file is in there, that config is merged in.  ``page`` types can have YAML front matter.
+If it is a file node, the parent folder's config is checked for a ``files`` entry, and if the current file is in there, that config is merged in.

+``page`` types can have YAML front matter, which we've read all about already.

 See the section below that outlines the default config, and how those options affect processing.
 Know this: everything is controlled using config.
 If you're